Promotion of Health Management

 *Basically, "health investment" and "indicators of the state of health investment measures" correspond 1:1.
 However, because there are some "health investments" that correspond to multiple "indicators of the state of health investment measures," those "health investments" are defined as "health investments related to various effects."

-Certified as a 2023 Certified Health & Productivity Management Outstanding Organization
+Certified as a Health & Productivity Management Outstanding Organization

 Plans for key initiatives related to health management